SCC-Dev-256/WatchTower/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Submit a pull request with detailed description
+3. Submit a pull request with a detailed description
 4. Ensure all tests pass

 ## License